-We are returning to Kildavie on the Isle of Mull in August and September 2015.
+We will be returning to Kildavie on the Isle of Mull in late summer 2016.
 During the two week field school we will continue our investigation of the structures on the site of an abandoned, eighteenth century township, along with excavating a series of test pits in some of the outlying enclosures.

-The excavations in 2014 helped to uncover some good dating evidence for the site, with some nice glass and pottery artefacts uncovered, as well as giving a good indication into how the buildings were constructed and how the villagers would have lived.
+The excavations in 2014 and 2015 helped to uncover some good dating evidence for the site, with some nice glass and pottery artefacts uncovered, as well as giving a good indication into how the buildings were constructed and how the villagers would have lived.
 We are hoping to uncover more answers from the settlement and will continue to analyse all of the finds.
 We will be compiling a report on the findings and an eBook for the project in the near future.

 The Team Excavating one of the Test Pits

-The project runs with permission from the North West Mull Community Woodland Company, and will be attended by 18 students from both the UK and America.
-Volunteers from the Mull Archaeological Interest Group are a big part of the project and will again be learning excavation and recording skills from us, whilst also generously showing the students how to carry out Plane Table Surveying!
+The project runs with permission from the North West Mull Community Woodland Company, and the 2015 field school was attended by 16 students from the UK, Europe and North America.
+Volunteers from the Mull Archaeological Interest Group are a big part of the project and were a great help during the project were they took part in the excavations with us.

-We received funding from the Historic Scotland Historic Environment Support Fund that allowed us to run a site open day in 2014, where thirty members of the public camealong and got the chance to see an excavation, and this continued with nearly 40 visitors to our open day in 2015.
-The visitors were given site tours by the students.
-The funding also allowed us to present a public lecture at the end of our field school in the Dervaig Village Hall, where over 50 people came to see what we had been up to.
-We will be running another site open day and public lecture this year to show members of the public what we have been able to uncover.
-The site Open Day will run on Sunday 6th September from 10:30 to 15:30, whilst the public talk will be presented at the Dervaig Village Hall at 20:00 on Thursday 10th September, all are welcome!
+We received funding from the Historic Scotland Historic Environment Support Fund that allowed us to run a site open day in 2014, where thirty members of the public came along and got the chance to see an excavation, and this continued with nearly 40 visitors to our open day in 2015.
+The visitors were given site tours by the students to see what we had been up to during the excavation.
+We will be running another site open day and public lecture during the 2016 project to show members of the public what we have been able to uncover.

 Site Tour at Structure 4 on the Open Day The Group Learning what's been going on at Structure 12